joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-22-native-authentication.md

 Back to the server.
 We need to authenticate this request, create an access token, and sign in the user.
 The access token will be used for future native requests and the cookies for future web requests.

 First, authenticate the email/password combination.
-If you’re using Devise you can authenticate via `#valid_password?` after finding the user.
+If you’re using Devise, you can authenticate via `#valid_password?` after finding the user.
 Otherwise, make sure you are securely doing this validation and avoiding [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).

 Next, generate the cookies and pass them to the response.
-With Devise you first need to "remember" the user.
+With Devise you first need to remember the user.
 This ensures that the `session` cookie is set, which we will pass to the web view.

 Finally, pass the generated access/auth token.
 This example is just that, **an example**.
 In production you should ensure this token is not stored in plain text and can be revoked when needed.
 JWTs or Rails 7’s [Active Record Encryption](https://edgeguides.rubyonrails.org/active_record_encryption.html) can help.